spencertipping/tau/doc/phi.md

 + _(e, t, j)_: return error _e_ with backtrace _t_, at _j_

 Errors are always reported at the rightmost point; that is, alt-folding and nesting will preserve the most-successful parse so we can report the most local problem to the user.

+## π integration
+π is parsed with φ combinators that map pretty much 1:1 to language constructs.
+The basic structure is `φ<πf>`: a parser that produces an expression that can be evaluated when an interpreter object is passed in.

+**The big question:** how do we arrange the parsers such that we can fork the main grammar but still have core dependencies?
+(And while we're at it, how do we handle the circular parsers we tend to get with left-recursive grammars?)